Get over 50% off our best selling courses with code THANKFUL24!

 You may remember dinnertime battles with your parents where you were forced to clean your plate.
 This was likely done out of love, responsibility, saving money and doing what your parents thought was best.
 However, it may have taught you to eat more food than your body needed and stop listening to that “off switch” inherent within you.
 It may have also made you never want to eat that food you were forced to eat again.
 (I personally have this experience with raisins – my grandma forced me to eat them, and I will never eat them again!)

 What happens when we don’t know how to stop eating?
 We continue to eat more foods than our bodies need and stop trusting our internal cues.
 Our body size might change – which is OK – but furthermore, we might not feel our best.
-Feeling overfull frequently can prevent us from doing things we enjoy.
+Feeling overfull frequently is uncomfortable.
 Furthermore, this can complicate our relationship with food and our bodies.
 For many people, food becomes both our biggest obsession and our most hated enemy.
-Most of my chronic dieting clients can remember a time when they were either overfed or underfed/restricted, and it eventually led to issues with appetite dysregulation, changes in metabolism, and issues with their emotional health and sense of self-worth.
+Most of my chronic dieting clients can remember a time when they were either overfed or underfed/restricted, and it eventually led to issues with appetite dysregulation, changes in metabolism, and issues with their emotional health.
 I wonder what would have happened if they were simply allowed to eat what they were hungry for at meals and snacks.

 It is hard to estimate how much food your body needs on a given day.
-Our appetites change due to physical needs, illness and recovery, mental stress, medications, time of year and temperature (some of us eat less when it’s hot), and changes in our metabolism.
+Our appetites change due to physical needs, illness and recovery, exercise and activity levels, mental stress, medications, time of year, hormones, temperature (some of us eat less when it’s hot) and changes in our metabolism.
 When we listen acutely to our body’s signals of fullness, we oftentimes have to leave food on the plate.

 Kids do too.